10X Grant Cardone

 4) Underestimating the amount of adversity they will have to overcome

-To maintain your enthusiasm, you have to set your goals high enough that they keep your attention.
+To maintain your enthusiasm, you have to set goals high enough that they keep your attention.
 If your goals are so small that you don’t even need to consider them on a daily basis, then you’re going to lose interest.

 An example of this was when I started setting monthly investment goals for myself a few years ago.
 I, like everyone else, set them too low.
 I wasn’t focused on it daily and I knew I could do better.